 One of the most important things you can do when recovering from surgery is to get out of bed and walk.
-This will help with digestion, proper breathing, blood circulation and will help prevent stiffness in your joints.
+This will help with digestion, proper breathing, blood circulation and preventing stiffness in your joints.

 For urgent needs, call your health care team.
-City of Hope locations and contact information are listed in the front of this booklet.
+City of Hope locations and contact information are listed at the back of this booklet.